 Dr. Gray received his BS degree at the US Naval Academy, Annapolis, MD; his Medical degree, at the University of Alabama at Birmingham, School of Medicine, Birmingham, Alabama; and his MPH degree from Johns Hopkins School of Hygiene & Public Health, Baltimore, Maryland.
 He received residency training at Walter Reed Army Institute of Research in Washington, District of Columbia.
 His medical boards are in Preventive Medicine and Public Health.
 He is a retired U.S. Navy Captain in the Medical Corps, and a Fellow in the Infectious Diseases Society of America.

 Dr. Gray has conducted diverse epidemiological studies of infectious diseases for 25 years in 5 continents.
 He has authored more than 300 peer-reviewed manuscripts and book chapters.
-His published works have been cited by others more than 11,000 times (H-index 59 by Google Scholar, 49 by Scopus).
+He has authored more than 340 peer-reviewed manuscripts and book chapters.
+His published works have been cited by others more than 13,000 times (H-index 65 by Google Scholar).

 Much of his work has involved identifying risk factors for occupational diseases, particularly for respiratory virus infections.
 He has studied numerous occupational groups including farmers, animal breeders, veterinarians, military personnel, turkey workers, poultry workers, horse workers, hunters, and pig workers.
 A strong supporter for the One Health approach, he has won multiple One Health research and training grants, helped to established centers of One Health (USA, Romania, China) and developed 4 graduate programs in One Health (PhD, MHS, and certificate).